JHGuitarFreak/UQM-MegaMod/README.md

 When executing this command for the first time you'll come to a configuration screen where you can select a few developer-centric options.
 Just hit enter and UQM will start building.
 It'll take awhile and you'll see a few scary warnings but everything should build fine.

+Missing .dll can be found in the MSYS2 installation folder under `mingw32\bin\`.in

 ### Other Platforms
 You'll have to gather all of the necessary dependencies and hope for the best.